martgil/webext-docs/addressBooks.provider.rst

          :name: [``id``]
          :type: (string, optional)

          The unique ID of the created address book.
-If several listeners have been added, the ``id`` allows to identify which address book initiated the search request.
+If several listeners have been added, the :value:`id` allows to identify which address book initiated the search request.
 If not provided, a unique ID will be generated for you.

       .. api-member::